Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 sudo systemctl enable app.uwsgi.service
 ```

-The application is now running locally but is not accessible from the Internet.
+The application is now running locally but is not accessible yet from the Internet.

 ## Web Server

 To be able to access to your application from the Internet, we will use Nginx.
-Changing the content of `/etc/nginx/sites-enabled/default` by the following:
+Changing the content of `/etc/nginx/sites-enabled/default` with the following:
 ```
 server {
     listen 80;